marianesfg/windows-uwp.pt-br/windows-apps-src/monetize/manage-flight-submissions.md

 | fallbackSubmissionId    |  sequência   |  A ID da submissão que será recebido por clientes que não recebem os pacotes de lançamento gradual.   |

 > [!NOTE]
-> Os valores *packageRolloutStatus* e *fallbackSubmissionId* são atribuídos pelo Partner Center e não devem ser definidos pelo desenvolvedor.
+> The *packageRolloutStatus* and *fallbackSubmissionId* values are assigned by Partner Center, and are not intended to be set by the developer.
 Se você incluir esses valores no corpo da solicitação, esses valores serão ignorados.

 <span/>